GrinonBarrett/Taksidos/Core Rules/Creatures/Bromelar.md

 **Unarmed Attacks**;

- • Smash: The thoron may use any part of its body to strike a foe within 1 yard.
+ • Smash: The bromelar may use any part of its body to strike a foe within 1 yard.
 This is a melee piercing attack.

- • Thorn Shot: The thoron may fire a thorn at a creature within a number of yards equal to either its [Rflx] score or [Prcp] score (which are both 11 by default).
+ • Thorn Shot: The bromelar may fire a thorn at a creature within a number of yards equal to either its [Rflx] score or [Prcp] score (which are both 11 by default).
 If it is within both, this is considered optimal range.
 This is a ranged bolt or piercing attack.

 ---------------------